BenchLab-io/benchlab-pytools/README.md

-# BENCHLAB Link
+# BENCHLAB PyTools

 ## Overview

-BENCHLAB Link is the main entry point for interacting with BENCHLAB telemetry devices.
+BENCHLAB PyTools is the main entry point for interacting with BENCHLAB telemetry devices using Python.
 It provides a modular launcher to start different modes of operation, including:

 - Interactive terminal TUI